senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 ### Create demo directory

 1. :pencil2: Create unique prefix.
-   This will be used to create unique names in Azure and will be used in a local directory name.
+   This will be used in a local directory name as well as a prefix to kubernetes object.

    :warning:  Must be all lowercase.

    Example:

     ```console